Gaurav-Wankhede/AegisIDE/core/workflow/oversight-checks-and-balances.md

 description: Oversight checks-and-balances workflow for Windsurf (constitutional compliance & execution validation with ByteRover integration)
 ---

-# /oversight-checks-and-balances - Parliamentary Oversight Protocol
+# /oversight-checks-and-balances - Constitutional Compliance Workflow

+_This workflow is defined canonically under `core/workflow/oversight-checks-and-balances.md`.
+IDEs such as Windsurf surface the same workflow via `.windsurf/workflow/oversight-checks-and-balances.md`, so path references should be interpreted through that mount when executed inside the IDE._ Oversight Protocol

 ## Purpose
 Comprehensive tri-branch oversight system ensuring constitutional compliance, democratic governance, and execution validation through parliamentary checks and balances.